A fast Fourier spectral method for wave kinetic equation: Fourier spectral method for the 4-WKE

 \subsection{Fast algorithm}

 Looking back, the most costly component in evaluating $\hat {\mathcal K}_{1,\bj}^R$ in \eqref{KK1} has a complexity of $\mathcal O(N^{3d})$, due to the triple summation that appears in the expression.
 To reduce this cost, we aim to extract a convolutional structure.
-This requires a suitable decomposition for the weight function $G_1(\bl,\m,\n)$.
-Specifically, we seek
+The central idea of the present method is to approximate the weight functions that includes oscillatory collision kernel by a low-rank separated representation.
+This is achieved by introducing numerical quadratures in the radial and angular variables appearing in the Boltzmann-type representation of the collision operator.
+Specifically, this requires a suitable decomposition for the weight function $G_1(\bl,\m,\n)$, and we seek

 If this decomposition is successful, \eqref{KK1} can then be rewritten as a summation with a double-convolutional structure: